 It has come to my attention that there are a few parties that are not satisfied with my writing on this article.
 As I mentioned earlier, this is done from merely my own research and findings.
 I encourage those who are not happy with it to pursue more on their own research to find out more

-We Muslims come from a line of educated, scholastic people who will continue to read and learn for knowledge and even in the teachings of our religion require us to take the initiative on our own to learn, not a bunch of hiding cowards whose only interest are too scream and shout nonsensically like wild animals.
+We Muslims come from a line of educated, scholastic people who will continue to read and learn for knowledge, not a bunch of hiding cowards whose only interest are too scream and shout nonsensically like wild animals.

 Similarly to the non-Muslim comments that are here to just generate hate, this is not a breeding ground for bigots who hate anything that are different from them.
 Society deems us to understand the differences of one another, not taking it as a reason to hate.